DakshDev/NextJS/README.md

 <br />

-## if dont want to use aceternity ui then remove this dependes
+## if dont want to use aceternity ui then remove this dependence

 1. clsx
 2. motion
 3. tailwind-merge

+## if dont want to use daisy ui then remove this dependence

+1. daisyui

 <br />

-## Installed Frameword / Liberary
+## Installed Framework / Liberary

 Nextjs
 Redux-toolkit
 tailwindcss
 shadcn
 aceternity
+daisyui